Cultural Identity Therapy for Latinas in NYC.

 If you’re tired of holding everything together and ready to start putting yourself first, this is your time.

-In therapy, you’ll get a bird’s eye view of the challenges you’ve ben navigating.
-Together, we’ll unpack the expectations you’ve been navigating and release what’s no longer reasonable.
+In online cultural identity therapy in NYC, you’ll get a bird’s eye view of the challenges you’ve ben navigating.
+Together, we’ll unpack the expectations you’ve been facing and release what’s no longer reasonable.

-You’ll start setting healthy boundaries so that you can preserve your energy and show up you as you really are, without the resentment.
+You’ll start setting healthy boundaries so that you can better manage your energy and show up you as you really are, without the resentment.

-Imagine feeling the weight on your shoulders lift and standing tanker, with a clear sense of direction.
+Imagine feeling the weight on your shoulders lift and standing taller, with a clear sense of direction.

 You don’t have to have it all figured out to begin.